Joe-Degs/Joe-Degs.github.io/_posts/2022-06-14-testing-mic.markdown

 ```

 I hope the things I write actually help somebody solve some problem, ginger you
-to look into something they've been scared of in the past or on the
+to look into something you've been scared of or in extreme end help you
-extreme end help you understand some weird concept.
-This blog is
+understand some weird concept.This blog is all about doing the hard scary stuff
-all about doing the hard scary stuff and suffering through it.
+and sweating through it.
 Yep that's it.

 ~ Joe